vdbergh/vtjson/README.md

   ```

   matches even integers.
-- If one wants to pre-compile a schema and still use it as a type hint (assuming it is valid as such) then one can do:
+- If one wants to pre-compile a schema and still use it as a type annotation (assuming it is valid as such) then one can do:

   ```python
   schema = <schema definition>
   Schema = Annotated[schema, compile(schema), skip_first]
   ```

-### Supported type hints
+### Supported type annotations

-Note that Python imposes strong restrictions on what constitutes a valid type hint but `vtjson` is much more lax about this.
+Note that Python imposes strong restrictions on what constitutes a valid type annotation but `vtjson` is much more lax about this.
 Enforcing the restrictions is left to the type checkers or the Python interpreter.

 - `TypedDict`.
-A TypedDict type hint is translated into a `dict` schema.
+A TypedDict type annotation is translated into a `dict` schema.
 E.g.

   ```python
   class Movie(TypedDict):